5onn1/5onn1/README.md

 This is a personal project in progress.

 [VueTravel](https://vue-travel-7634c.firebaseapp.com/) -
-This project is based on the vue-router course at Vue School.
+This project is based on the vue-router course at Vue School with vue-cli.

 ## My skills